|Advanced Audio Recording|

 Smoothed Frequency Shifting with Sub Sample Delay

-For music applications with DDS or jitter compensation, it is often necessary to slightly change a frequency for some percentages.
+For music applications with DDS or jitter compensation it is often necessary to slightly change a frequency for some percentages or move clock edges.
 In digital domains it is not possible to resample the clock signal, because the period steps were too coarse.

-The example shows a circuit being appropriate for 10 MHz to by realized in PLDs like Xilinx 3020.
-It is possible to change the frequency in 1/16 steps.
-When later adding a period step delay every 1000th clock cycle, the resulting frequency was >96,0001 Hz.
+The example shows a circuit initially being appropriate for up to 10 MHz to be realized in PLDs like Xilinx 3020.
+It was possible to change the frequency in 8 steps.
+With another device of the 4000-series I reached up to 40MHz.
+By adding a period step delay every 1000th clock cycle, the resulting frequency was >96,0001 Hz.

-By switching between the delayed signals the frequency is changed slightly, which can be done in smaller steps than the period of the sample clock.
+By switching between the delayed clock signals the frequency is changed slightly, which can be done in smaller steps than the period of the sample clock would allow to do.
+This way DDS and other wave generation circuits can be tuned.

 Classical DDS techniques might be enhanced by dynamic smoothed frequency control.